Is it a good idea to put flaxseed in coffee? Jump into our article and find out if you can add flaxseed to your coffee and the best way to do it.

 Here’s how it works:

-Once you have your flaxseed powder, you’ll want to mix them with water to make a thick paste, making sure to whisk away any lumps.
+Once you have your flaxseed powder, you’ll want to mix it with water to make a thick paste, making sure to whisk away any lumps.

 Once smooth, you can stir it in with your coffee or cold brew.